Igor Oprea

-Igor Oprea (born 5 October 1969) is a former Moldovan football player.
+Igor Oprea (born 5 October 1969) is a Moldovan former professional footballer who played as a midfielder.

 Playing career

-Oprea spent most of his career playing for FC Zimbru Chişinău, winning the Moldovan championship four times and the cup once with the club.
+Oprea spent most of his career playing for Zimbru Chișinău, winning the Moldovan championship four times and the cup once with the club.

-Oprea made 44 appearances for the Moldova national football team from 1992 to 2001.
+Oprea made 44 appearances for the Moldova national team from 1992 to 2001.

 Managerial career

 After he retired from playing, Oprea began working with the Moldova national youth teams, and became a football manager.
 He led FC Viitorul Orhei in 2009 and 2010.